-☐ Use the following calculation to find the desired thickness of 'B':

-$$A - C = B$$ (Replacement Shim Pack)

-HINT: If your calculations are correct then the following equation will also be true:

-$$A - B - C = ZERO$$

-Select shims from the shim kit supplied with your Air Locker to make the thickness 'B' as determined above.

-NOTE: If necessary, shim kit 'B' can be made from the standard OE shims (not supplied) and put between the bearing cone and bearing seat.

-Place this shim pack on the bearing cup.

-Re-measure the new distance 'C' from the Air Locker (now including the shim pack 'B') to make sure that it matches 'A' on the original differential.

-NOTE: NEVER machine the Air Locker.
+3 Ins stalling the Air Locker ☐ Use the following calculation to find the desired thickness of 'B': A - C = B (Replacement Shim Pack) HINT : If your calculations are correct then the following equation will also be true: A - B - C = ZERO ☐ Use the supplied ARB shim kit to make up a shim pack of this size.
+NOTE : Two different diameter shim kits are provided with this kit to suit different bearing sizes.
+Choose whichever is applicable to your application. ☐ Insta shim all the shim pack ' B ' between the bearing cup and the master inclu measure the new distance 'C' from the Air Locker (now uding the shim pack 'B') to make sure that it matches 'A' on the inal differential.
+NOTE : NEVER machine the Air Locker .

-3.3 Mou nting the Ring Gear NOTE: If your existing differential was fitted with a toner ring for ABS brakes, it will need to be removed and installed onto the Air Locker before the ring gear can be mounted.
-See your vehicle service manual. thin film of high pressure grease to the ring gear shoulder ir Locker to prevent seizing. matter f ghly clean any thread locking compound or other foreign rom the holes of the ring gear, the threads of the ring gear and the mating surfaces between the ring gear and the Air flange.
-Stoning the ring gear mounting face before installation will remove any high spots around the threads. e ring gear to between 80 and 100°C [175 - 212°F] in hot in an oven to slightly expand the gear and facilitate assemb NOTE: NEVER HEAT GEARS WITH A FLAME!
+3.3 Mounting the Ring Gear

+IMPORTANT: This Air Locker has been designed to suit both the Dana 70 and Dana 80 series of differentials.
+As such you may be required to drill the bolt holes larger to suit your application.
+Dana 70/80 ring gears may use either 1/2" or 9/16" bolts.
+For 9/16" bolts re-drill Air Locker flange to 14.5mm [9/16"].
+Apply a thin film of high pressure grease to the ring gear shoulder of the Air Locker to prevent seizing.
+Thoroughly clean any thread locking compound or other foreign matter from the holes of the ring gear, the threads of the ring gear bolts, and the mating surfaces between the ring gear and the Air Locker flange.
+HINT: Stoning the ring gear mounting face before installation will remove any high spots around the threads.
+Heat the ring gear to between 80 and 100°C [175 - 212°F] in hot water or in an oven to slightly expand the gear and facilitate assembly.
+NOTE: NEVER HEAT GEARS WITH A FLAME!
 This could damage the hardened surface of the gear and result in premature wear or failure.
-Dry the gear and bolt holes with compressed air (if wet). and the ne ring gear onto the Air Locker by aligning the bolt holes in gently tapping it around in a circle with a soft mallet.
-Sing the bolts to pull down the ring gear as this puts excess in the bolts and the differential flange. bolt befo thread locking compound to the thread of each ring gear ore inserting it.
-Do not apply threading compound directly threaded hole as this could prevent the bolt from reaching epth. the ring gear bolts in a star pattern with a torque wrenching to your vehicle manufacturer's specified torque.
+Dry the gear and bolt holes with compressed air (if wet).
+Install the ring gear onto the Air Locker by aligning the bolt holes and then gently tapping it around in a circle with a soft mallet.

+Apply a thread locking compound (e.g., LOCTITE #272) to the thread of each ring gear bolt before inserting it.
+Do not apply threading compound directly into the threaded hole as this could prevent the bolt from reaching its full depth.